SteelCompendium/data-md-dse/Bestiary/Goblin Monarch.md

   keywords:
   - Area
   distance: 10 burst
-  target: Each ally
+  target: All allies in the burst
   effects:
   - name: Effect
-    effect: Each target can make a [[Free Strike|free strike]] that deals an extra 1 damage.
+    effect: Each target can make a [[Free Strike|free strike]] with edge.

 ```